International Women’s Day: An Interview With Bedfolk Founder Jo

 How has your wind down routine changed since becoming a parent?

 It’s changed beyond recognition.
-I’ve never appreciated comfortable bedding (and my Everyday Robe) more.
-My bed felt like a big hug which is what every new parent needs in those crazy first few weeks/months.
+I’ve never appreciated comfortable bedding (and my Dream Cotton Robe) more.
+My bed feels like a big hug which is what every new parent needs at the end of the day (especially in those early months!)

-There is little time for winding down in the baby years, but the little moments you do get become so special.
+We've got a wonderfully busy toddler now, and there is very little time for winding down as a parent, but the little moments you do get become so special.
 I hope our products can offer some much needed comfort to people when they most need it.

 What top tips could you recommend for managing a healthy work life balance?

 I am a sleep evangelist – I think a good night’s sleep can impact every aspect of your life.
-I’m really strict on always getting eight hours sleep (even if that’s in chunks these days), putting my phone away in the evenings, never having my laptop in the bedroom and having a wind down routine to help get from work/mum mode into ‘sleep’ mode.
+I’m really strict on prioritising sleep and getting as much as possible (even if that’s in chunks these days), putting my phone away in the evenings, never having my laptop in the bedroom and having a wind down routine to help get from work/mum mode into ‘sleep’ mode.

 For me, that’s putting some essential oils in a diffuser and reading in bed every night before I go to sleep.
 It’s an hour of me time that I absolute cherish and look forward to every day.